 You won’t believe how easy it is to grow garlic–all you need is a sunny spot and these important tips.
 You’ll never have to buy garlic from the store again!

-Garlic is amazingly easy to grow, and is one of the few crops that never fails me (unlike my onion fail and micro-potato harvest).
+Garlic is amazingly easy to grow, and is one of the few crops that never fails me.
 I’ve grown it for several years in our backyard garden and always end up with a great harvest.

 Just like veggies, garlic needs to be spaced properly so it has room to grow.
-Hubby made me this plantermajigger from a piece of scrap wood and some dowels.
+Because I plant so much garlic each fall, Hubby made me this plantermajigger from a piece of scrap wood and some dowels.

-Now it’s time to prep your seed garlic.
-I like the different varieties at Filaree Farm, but you can use organic garlic from the farmers’ market too.
+Now it’s time to prepare your seed garlic.
+I like the different varieties at Bradley Creek and Filaree Farm, but you can use organic garlic from the farmers’ market too.
 Don’t use the kind at the grocery store, because it’s usually sprayed with chemicals and stuff that keeps it from sprouting.
 This is Chesnok Red and Basque Turban.